-Figure 5 also illustrates some additional control functions in the system.
-In the example, the user has entered a fuel consumption limit of 180 l/nm (liters per nautical mile).
+An additional control function allows the user to enter a fuel consumption limit (liters per nautical mile).
 This is treated as a constraint in the control algorithm, and has a higher priority than the set speed, which is the actual control entity.
-In the same manner, a lower (2000 kW) and a higher (19000 kW) power constraint was entered.
+In the same manner, a lower and a higher power constraint was entered.
 The fuel limit and upper power limit serve as safeguards against temporary and unanticipated increases in the load, caused by changing weather conditions, or low water depth below the keel.
 The lower power limit is necessary to ensure acceptable working conditions for the main engines.
 In the control system, the constraints are handled as penalties by modifying the control error E to reflect the violated constraint, for example, excessive fuel consumption.
 The modification is done by a model function g that relates the constraint entity to the control entity (normally the speed).
-In speed mode with a fuel consumption limit, a function s=g(c) is used. c denotes the fuel consumption and s denotes the speed that approximately corresponds to c.
-Like the function f in the previous section, the function g is approximated from sampled data and linearly interpolated.
-Assuming a set fuel consumption limit c{\max} and a sampled fuel consumption c{act} , the control error E is now computed as
+In speed mode with a fuel consumption limit, a function s = g(c) is used. c denotes the fuel consumption and s denotes the speed that approximately corresponds to s.
+Like the function s in the previous section, the function s is approximated from sampled data and linearly interpolated.
+Assuming a set fuel consumption limit s cmax and a sampled fuel consumption s is now computed as

-$$E = \begin{cases} f(g(c{act})) - f(g(c{max})) &: \text{ if } \mathbf{c{act}} > \mathbf{c{max}} \\ f(s{set}) - f(s{act}) &: \text{ otherwise.} \end{cases}$$ (5)
+$$E = \begin{cases} f(g(c{act})) - f(g(c{max})) & : & \text{if } c{act} > c{max} \\ f(s{set}) - f(s{act}) & : & \text{otherwise.} \end{cases}$$ (5)

 In practice, the sharp switch point in the definition of E is smoothed so the penalty starts to work already before the limit is violated.
-The effect of the modified control error is that too high a fuel consumption (i.e.: $c{act} > c{max}$) makes the controller act as if the speed is too high, even if $s{set} > s{act}$.
-Since expressions 4 and 5 only compute differences of the functions f and g, the absolute values for these models are not critical.
-The purpose of using them is to linearize the process for the PID controller.
+The effect of the modified control error is that too high a fuel consumption (i.e.: $c{act} > c{max}$ ) makes the controller act as if the speed is too high, even if $s{set} > s{act}$ .
+Since expressions (4) and (5) only compute differences of the functions f and g, the absolute values for these models are not critical.
+The purpose of using them is to linearize the control entities so the apparent process for the PID controller is more linear and easier to control.